Latest releases in the series

 neural network architectures, distributional semantic models, ELMO, SRU, GRU, named entity recognition taskThis paper describes a pipeline for extracting the author’s terms and definitions from mathematical texts.
 We used two models: one, for detecting mathematical formulas to clear text from noise and the other, for converting images into LaTeX formulas to restore the deleted formulas.
 Experimental data…

-two-velocity hydrodynamics, viscous fluid, relative velocity, direct problem, inverse problem, Darcy coefficientPotential vorticity (PV) streamers and cutoffs are indicators to the Rossby wave breaking (RWB) near the extratropical tropopause.
+porous medium, Cauchy problem, direct problem, inverse problem, slow wave, porosityPotential vorticity (PV) streamers and cutoffs are indicators to the Rossby wave breaking (RWB) near the extratropical tropopause.
 In the Rossby waves breaking, the formation of elongated high-PV stratospheric air tongues extending to the equator and tropospheric low PV air tongues extending to the…

 potential vorticity streamers and cutoffs, Rossby wave breaking, climate modelingA numerical simulation of the water and sea ice dynamics of the Arctic Ocean was carried out to identify the physical mechanisms that determine the variability of the state of the ice cover.
 For the research, we used the coupled ocean-ice regional numerical model of the North Atlantic and the Arctic…